Year in review: The biggest spy-related stories of 2017, part III

 Since 2008, when we launched intelNews, it has been our end-of-year tradition to take a look back and highlight what we see as the most important intelligence-related stories of the past 12 months.
 In anticipation of what 2018 may bring in this highly volatile field, we give you our selection of the top spy stories of 2017.
 They are listed below in reverse order of significance.
-This is part two in a three-part series.
+This is the last part in a three-part series.
 Part one is available here.
-Part three will be posted tomorrow.
+Part two is available here.

 Since 2008, when we launched intelNews, it has been our